alekseykolchanov/string_unicode/README.md

 let charValues: [UInt32] = charScalars.map{ $0.value }
 // charValues = [72]
 ```

+![Picture 2][StringTypesScheme Picture]
+*Picture 2 Schematic presentation*

-In the listing above we see types Swift engineers developed to connect human-readable String as an array of characters and its integer representations while encoded.
-The best way to get acquainted with them is to read official [Swift.String documentation][Swift.String documentation]
+In the listing and scheme above we see types Swift engineers developed to connect human-readable String as an array of characters and its integer representations while encoded.
+The best way to get acquainted with them closer is to read official [Swift.String documentation][Swift.String documentation]

 ## Conclusion
 What initially seemed to me as an inconvenience of working with Swift.String type now I see as a rigth way to abstract out String as an array of letters from its representation in different encodings.